dsl-logo

 "There's not much point in people taking a loan with offset unless they're going to keep a reasonable amount of cash regularly in that account.
 The exception is if you get multiple offsets with no extra charge.
 You may as well go with that option because every little bit helps."

-Rebecca Jarrett-Dalton, Mortgage Broker
+Rebecca Jarrett-Dalton, mortgage broker

-Other questions about redraw vs offset
+Common questions about redraw vs offset

 When considering how secure your money will be, it’s important to remember that offset and redraw features involve using your cash in very different ways.